-Every time I visit London I get drawn to Anthropologie.
-I wander around the shop swooning over their beautiful crafted homeware.
+Every time I visit London, I get drawn to Anthropologie.
+I wander around the shop, swooning over their beautifully crafted homeware.
 I was taken with their paper mache rabbit head.

-As well as being able to save a lot of money by making my own paper mache rabbit head I could also tweak it to match my decor.
-By using paper patterns of my own choosing. a
+As well as saving a lot of money by making my paper mache rabbit head, I could also tweak it to match my decor using paper patterns.

-Once I worked it out, the rabbit head was really quite simple to make.
-If you are not into rabbits/bunnies you could use the same method to make any animal head you want.
-Flamingoes are very popular at the moment, and stag heads always look good.
+Once I worked it out, the rabbit head was quite simple.
+If you are not into rabbits/bunnies, you could use the same method to make any animal head you want.
+Flamingoes are very popular now, and stag heads always look good.

 Tutorial For A Paper Mache Rabbit Head